A Programming Language for Feasible Solutions: Missing Proofs of Section

 To be more concise, we will provide proof of the claim later.
 Consequently, $\size{\smap{\p'}{}{(\widetilde{v})}}=\size{\Sigma'(\texttt{o})}=\size{\evalTree{\emptyset[\;\widetilde{x}\mapsto{\widetilde{v}}\;]}{\p'}}\ge\size{\evalTree{\emptyset[\;\widetilde{x}\mapsto{\widetilde{v}}\;]}{\p}}\neq O(T(n))$, which contradicts to the fact that all CorePolyC programs can only produce outputs of size $O(T(n))$.

 (3) $\Rightarrow$ (1).\quad Let $\p$ be a program with $\ic(\p,\;\widetilde{v})\neq O(T(n))$.
 Suppose \texttt{o}$\not\in\L(\p)$.
-We construct a new program $\p'$ as follows: \begin{itemize} \item[a)] Insert the declaration \texttt{\textbf{int} o;} in the beginning and initialize \texttt{o} with $1$; \item[b)] Add \texttt{o=o+o;} after each declaration statement or assignment statement in $\p$, and combine the two statements into a block statement; if a statement is an empty block, we also add \texttt{o=o+o;} inside it. \end{itemize} This transform is denoted as $T_2$.
+We construct a new program $\p'$ as follows: \begin{itemize} \item[a)] Insert the declaration \texttt{\textbf{int} o;} in the beginning and initialize \texttt{o} with $1$; \item[b)] Add \texttt{o=o+o;} after each declaration statement, assignment statement, if statement, and loop statement in $\p$, and combine the two statements into a block statement; if a statement is an empty block, we also add \texttt{o=o+o;} inside it. \end{itemize} This transform is denoted as $T_2$.
 For example, the program on the left in Fig.~\ref{fig:T2} is transformed into the program on the right.

 In the second step, a variable $\texttt{o}$ is introduced whose length increases linearly with $\ic$.
 Note that the declarations and the assignment statements from the original program are transformed into compound statements.